jia1/jia1.github.io/content/posts/quick-go-1.md

 // complex64 and complex128

 // Double-quoted strings cannot contain newlines but allow special escape sequences
-// i.e. \n gets replaced with a real newline.
+// i.e. \n gets replaced with a real newline
 // Backtick strings are allowed
 ```

 I am also reading about design patterns in the context of JavaScript and jQuery.
-There's so much to read and I'm so glad I purchased this e-book reader to avoid the glare I've been getting from my usual screens!
+There's so much to read and I'm so glad I purchased this ebook reader to avoid the glare I've been getting from my usual screens!
 Perhaps I should write a gadget review after one week or so?